 • ICT-risk management framework.
 In practical terms, this might be the adoption of an ISMS (Information Security Management System), a security control framework similar to ISO 27001/2.

 • Strategy for managing third-party risk.
-The framework should designate third-party ICT services that support critical functions, determine the criticality and “sensitiveness” of the data shared and identify the ICT service in the terms DORA requires.
-It should also assess the ICT’s, leveraging questionnaires and documentation requests and identify third, fourth and fifth parties which may represent potential concentration risk.
+The framework should designate third-party ICT services that support critical functions, determine the criticality and “sensitiveness” of the data shared, and identify the ICT service in the terms DORA requires.
+It should also assess the ICTs, leveraging questionnaires and documentation requests, and identify third, fourth, and fifth parties that may represent potential concentration risk.

 • Register of information.
-Categorize third party ICT relationships that support critical and important functions and report them to the Supervisory Authority.
-Identify third, fourth and fifth parties which may represent potential concentration risk.
+Categorize third-party ICT relationships that support critical functions and report them to the Supervisory Authority.
+Identify third, fourth, and fifth parties that may represent potential concentration risk.

 • Contractual provisions.
 Enforce the implementation and operation of the security controls required by DORA through the terms of your contracts with third-party ICTs.